RedisLabs/redislabs-docs/content/rs/references/rest-api/requests/endpoints-stats/_index.md

 |--------|------|-------------|
 | [GET](#get-endpoints-stats) | `/v1/endpoints/stats` | Get stats for all endpoints |

-## Get stats for all endpoints {#get-endpoints-stats}
+## Get all endpoints stats {#get-endpoints-stats}

 	GET /v1/endpoints/stats

-Get stats for all endpoint-proxy links.
+Get statistics for all endpoint-proxy links.

 {{<note>}}
 This method will return both endpoints and listeners stats for backwards